Haguermeister/weather-dashboard/README.md

 ---
 #### GIVEN a weather dashboard with form inputs
 #### WHEN I search for a city
-#### THEN I am presented with current and future conditions for that city and that city is added to the search history
+#### THEN I am presented with current and future conditions for that city and that city is added to the search history XXX
 #### WHEN I view current weather conditions for that city
 #### THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index XXX
 #### WHEN I view the UV index